404Exist/laravel-datatable-cruds/README.md

 * if you run this command, a controller will be created and routes to that controller's methods will be created.
 * if the model does not exist, this command will create the model, factory and migration as well.
 * you can replace `User` in this command with your desired model name.
-* you can pass `--middleware` or it's shortcut `-M` options and these middlewares will be applied to the routes.
+* you can pass `--middleware` or it's shortcut `-M` options and these middleware will be applied to the routes.
 * you can pass `--prefix` or it's shortcut `-P` option and this prefix will be applied to the routes.
 ```php
 php artisan datatablecruds:prepare User --middleware=auth --middleware=sanctum -P en